 The Schengen Area

-Nationals of Albania, Bosnia and Herzegovina, Montenegro, Macedonia, Moldova and Serbia need to identify themselves with a passport before entering Poland.
+Nationals of Albania, Bosnia and Herzegovina, Great Britain, Montenegro, Macedonia, Moldova and Serbia need to identify themselves with a passport before entering Poland.
 Regulations state that for these travellers the passport must be biometric.
 This means that the critical data is stored not only on paper, but also in the digital chip included in the document.

 European nationals obliged to have a visa